kubernetes-sigs/node-feature-discovery/docs/advanced/worker-commandline-reference.md

 ---
-title: "Worker Cmdline Reference"
+title: "Worker cmdline reference"
 layout: default
 sort: 3
 ---

-# NFD-Worker Commandline Flags
+# Commandline flags of nfd-worker

 {: .no_toc }

-## Table of Contents
+## Table of contents

 {: .no_toc .text-delta }